 A colour scheme is particularly handy if you want to create specific atmospheres within your home but aren’t quite sure how to translate these ideas into actual paint colours.
 For example, perhaps you would like your bathroom to feel clean and contemporary but not clinical or cold!
 What combination of colours and materials can create this mood?

 We’ve also had numerous clients get in touch over the years for colour scheme advice because they are pressed for time.
 With decorators about to start on site, they’ve ran out of headspace to figure out all the paint colours & finishes.
 So they turn to us to guide them through the decision making process required to get the decorating underway and completed on schedule!

-Keep tuned in for the next blog post about colour, which delves deeper into how we interpret and understand colour.
+Check out our blog post "What colour do I paint my walls?" which delves deeper into how we interpret and understand colour.

 If you're thinking of redecorating or could use advice on paint colours for a new property, take a look at our colour scheme service here.